I’m super tired, so sorry if this post is all over the place. I just wanted to sit down, reflect, and share some pictures 🙂

 It’s always nice when we start up our lessons again after a break and we can pick up exactly where we left off.
 I think I have this irrational fear that if we take any breaks, my kids will regress and we’ll have to start all over.
 But clearly that’s not the case.
 Kender’s reading and writing are still improving, and I’m always amazed at how quickly math clicks for him.

-Rhett is being a little rebellious lately and refusing to do school, but I’m not worried about it.
+Rhett is being a little rebellious lately – he’s refusing to do school, but I’m not worried about it.
 He’s only 4, and has done way more than I expected him to at this point.
-He’s been a whirlwind little prodigy, so it’s actually kind of nice that he’s taking a break so I can catch my breath!
+It’s actually kind of nice that he’s taking a break so I can catch my breath!
 I did not intend to start Kindergarten with him this year, but he finished Pre-K early and really wanted to.
 I would be 100% happy if we just read Bob Books together until he turns 5.

 The weather has been really nice lately (thank goodness spring is finally sticking around!) so we’ve been spending lots of time outside.
 I’m learning that I really love gardening.
 It’s so therapeutic and relaxing!
 I remember as a kid I’d watch my mom work in her garden but I never really had the desire to help.
 Now I know what I was missing!

 I remember thinking it was fun to sprout beans on my window with a paper towel and a plastic baggie, but that was the extent of my gardening experience.
 I’m glad Ryan had the desire to learn how to do it, and that his parents were there to show us how to get started.
 We had 4 years to practice on their land, and now we get to plant a garden on our own!

 I’m so excited that my lilies are growing!
 I’m not sure what they’re supposed to look like, but they’re bigger than they were when I planted them.
 That’s a good sign right?